RustAudio/cpal/README.md

    ```
    setx LIBCLANG_PATH "C:\Program Files\LLVM\bin"
    ```
-6. If you don't have any ASIO devices or drivers availabe, you can [**download and install ASIO4ALL**](http://www.asio4all.org/).
+6. If you don't have any ASIO devices or drivers available, you can [**download and install ASIO4ALL**](http://www.asio4all.org/).
 Be sure to enable the "offline" feature during installation despite what the installer says about it being useless.